srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 export class ComponentAModule { }
 ```

 You must import your custom module in your app.
-You can do this in two ways, either by directly adding it to the `Imports` section of `app.module` or by using `lazy loading`.
+You can do this in two ways, either by directly adding it to the *Imports* section of `app.module` or by using *lazy loading*.

-In this example you will see how to do it with lazy load.
+In this example you will see how to do it with *lazy loading*.

 ```ts
 import { HttpClientModule } from '@angular/common/http';